MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Test-Cluster.md

 The acceptable values for this parameter are:

-- **Int32, Int64, Uint32, Uint64**.
-A number that represents a master boot record (MBR) signature of
+- **Int32, Int64, Uint32, or Uint64**.
+A number that represents a master boot record (MBR) signature of the disk.
-  the disk.
 - **System.String**.
 A string that represents a master boot record (MBR) signature of the disk, hexadecimal format is supported.